 Hearing this tale, the American’s landlord warned gravely that he had been sucked by a vampire – and must prepare for death.
 At this point the American is not persuaded.
 But presently, having had it explained to him that ongoing and widespread vampire hysteria in the region is due to the recent death of one Peter Dickowitz, who has since attacked many villagers, he follows a party of vampire-killers to the local cemetery.
 Two coffins are hauled from the earth.
 And at this point something remarkable happens.
-Our author, who had previously referred with disdain to “the old, horrible superstition of vampirism”, very quickly becomes
+Our author, who had previously referred with disdain to “the old, horrible superstition of vampirism”, very quickly becomes a true believer:

 “I saw – dare I tell it? – in the sickly light of the flambeaux, that the men within them were not dead; but, horrible beyond expression, deadly in their ghastliness, yet, alive, they lay there.
 Their bodies were swimming in blood, and a horrible leer was on their mouths, and agonised fate within their staring eyes.
 Loathsome beyond thought, ghoul-like beyond nightmare dream, they were the living dead.”

 Dragged away from the consecrated ground, these two vampires are staked through their hearts.
 At this point, our already-traumatised witness hears from each “such a wailing sob and cry… as I never did dream even in nightmare”.
 The heads of both ‘vampires’ are then laboriously hacked off with sharp spades.